jalvesaq/gconjugue/README.md

 ## Compiling and installing

+Two binaries are generated from the source code: `gconjugue` (GTK+ application) and `conjugar` (text only application).
+Most users will be interested in `gconjugue`, but those wanting to use the output in other applications, such as a web page, have to run `conjugar`.

-In addition to a C compiler you will need the libraries and development files for GTK+.
+In addition to a C compiler you will need the libraries and development files for GTK+ to build `gconjugue`.
 On Debian or Debian based systems, like Ubuntu, install the package *libgtk-3-dev* and its dependencies.
 On other systems the package might be called *gtk3-devel*.

 ### Released versions